gregorio-project/gregorio-test/README.md

 Pass the name(s) of desired tests to run those tests specifically.
 Pass the `-h` option to get a summary of available options.

-`gregorio-test.sh` will read a `$HOME/.gregorio-test.rc` file, if it exists, to set up some features such as color.
+`gregorio-test.sh` will read a `gregorio-test.rc` file, if it exists, to set up some features such as color.
 Please read the `gregorio-test.sh` file itself for more information.
 See `example.gregorio-test.rc` for an example.

 ## Test Types